negrt/MusicShopDB/README.md

 # SQL-VariousStatements
-SQL statements I've created for a Music Shop
+SQL statements I've created for a Music Shop.

 # What I learned
 * Create Views